 Asking someone for help is an excellent solution – cutting your hair in the mirror can be pretty challenging.
 You can ask a family member or a roommate to help you trim the hair or, if you want to cut it yourself, decide when it’s enough.
 If there’s no one to help, use multiple mirrors, so you’ll be able to see every angle.

 4. And… Cut

 If you’re cutting your hair at home, don’t experiment with it.
-Start with small, minor cuts and work your way from front to back and up.
+Using your scissors for cutting hair, start with small, minor cuts and work your way from front to back and up.
 Always cut a little less than you should.
 You can always cut more, but you never can get the cut piece back.
 It may be helpful to take breaks – if you’re finished, but think that it may be better to trim a little more, wait a few hours.

 And don’t cut horizontally – it may have worked for Disney princesses, but trust us, it doesn’t work in real life.
 Use clips to section your hair into segments.
 Then, pull the hair from one segment upward with your fingers, place the scissors parallel to the hair, and snap vertically.
 If you don’t know what you’re doing exactly, you can always look for a tutorial on YouTube where people demonstrate this and other techniques (you’ll need different ones for curly and short hair; look for tutorials online).

 If you have bangs and need to trim them, it’s pretty easy.
 Clip the rest of the hair out of your way and use something called “point cutting”: hold the scissors vertically and make tiny cuts.
 Just be sure to check the best hair cutting shears before getting started!
 Be extremely careful about the length too, and don’t go higher than your eyebrows.
 And if you don’t have bangs but want to cut them – don’t.
 Seriously.
 It’s extremely tricky to do it yourself, and you may end up like that girl.